The Organizer #8 | Communications

 If everyone at your birthday part was a stranger, you’d notice.

-More than notice, you’d probably care.
+More than notice, you’d care.
 You’d probably wonder what your friends and family were thinking and what you should change to maintain better relationships.
-You would notice, care, and then reach out to understand what’s going on in the relationship.
+You would notice, want to know more, and then reach out to understand what’s going on in the relationship.

 Online relationships deserve that same kind of care and curiosity.
 If you’re paying attention to your relationships, then you know things like: